 - Extra virgin olive oil gives it even more flavor compared to mild olive oil

 So here you have it.
 One recipe and two meals!
-Let me know if you think of both meals!
+Let me know what you think of both meals!